SqualFost/yt-dl/README.md

 - Creation of a **graphical window** using SDL3.
 - Text field for entering a video link.
-- Keyboard input and backspace handling.
+- Keyboard input / clipboard handling.
 - Real-time display of typed text within the window.
+- Video download

 ---